-CASS" Hold - Front/Back - link the ski pole straps together; can be used with the instructor skiing backwards or downhill of student, rest the top cap on the student's hip bone.
-If you push on both, you can slow the student down, one or the other will cause the student to turn.
-With a small student, you can give the handle end to the student and ski side by side.
+CASS Hold - Front/Back - link the ski pole straps together; can be used with the instructor skiing backwards or downhill of student.
+Rest the top cap on the student's hip bone.
+If you push on both, you can slow the student down.
+One or the other will cause the student to turn.
+It can also be used from behind with the pole straps across the hips of the student and the instructor skiing from behind.

-Ski Tip Connectors - rigid version should not allow student to go backwards as there is no way to stop; divergence can cause knee or hip injury
+Ski Tip Connectors - The rigid version should not allow student to go backwards as there is no way to stop; divergence can cause knee or hip injury.